mcuntz/pyeee/docs/source/userguide.rst

 Check initial fit
 ^^^^^^^^^^^^^^^^^

-Efficient/Sequential Elementary Effects fits a logistic function to the output of the `ntfirst` trajectories, which determines the threshold between informative and uninformative parameters for the following (shorter) trajectories.
+Efficient/Sequential Elementary Effects fit a logistic function to the output of the `ntfirst` trajectories, which determines the threshold between informative and uninformative parameters for the following (shorter) trajectories.
 One can check this initial,